Stupid Simple IRAC

 Counterarguments can and should be made in the form of legal arguments, not factual interpretations:

-1. You’re arguing opposing legal theories (e.g., defenses and exceptions).
+1. If there’s an opportunity to do so, argue the “other side” using legal doctrines, e.g., defenses, exceptions, lack of element.
 Defenses and exceptions are extra issues you’ll get points for.
+You can apply facts differently from the prima facie case.
 If you’re dying to use the facts in favor of the opposing party and can’t keep it in your pants, here’s your chance.

-You have room to make more detailed factual arguments when:
+You have room to make more detailed factual arguments for the same given issue when:

 1. The call of the question is narrow (“Did the court rule correctly on its motion to dismiss based on lack of personal jurisdiction?”) rather than broad (“What may D be guilty of?”).